autergame/BinReader/README.md

 How to use:

-bin to json:
+decode bin to json:
 ```
 BinReader.exe -d skin0.bin
 ```

-json to bin:
+encode json to bin:
 ```
 BinReader.exe -e skin0.json
 ```